oskarbyman/web-API-project-wiki/restful-api-implementation.md

 ---

 :pencil2:
-Addressability: All the resources in the API are addressable via a URI.
+Addressability: All the resources in the API are addressable via an URI.
 Uniform interface: The API uses the standard fixed HTTP methods.
-For example:
+For example: The user specific items can be accessed with GET, PUT or DELETE methods
+Statelessness: All requests happen in isolation and don't rely on previous requests.

 ---